parth-vora-7/Laravel-Realtime-Wall/readme.md

 2) npm install

+3) npm install -g laravel-echo-server

-3) Set BROADCAST_DRIVER to redis in .env file (And make sure you have redis installed on your machine & redis service is on)
+4) Set BROADCAST_DRIVER to redis in .env file (And make sure you have redis installed on your machine & redis service is on)

-4) php artisan serve
+5) php artisan serve

-5) php artisan queue:work
+6) php artisan queue:work

-6) laravel-echo-server start
+7) laravel-echo-server start